Greece wildfires: 4 more villages evacuated on Evia island

-ATHENS, Greece (AP) — Greek authorities say two new brush fires have broken out, forcing the evacuation of four villages overnight on the island of Evia.
+ATHENS, Greece (AP) — Two new brush fires broke out overnight on the Greek island of Evia, forcing the evacuation of four villages, authorities said Friday.

-The new blazes have come several hours after a major blaze led to the mobilization of more than 100 firefighters and the evacuation of another village.
+The new wildfires came several hours after a major blaze led to the mobilization of more than 100 firefighters and the evacuation of another village.
+Firefighters managed to limit the spread of the initial fire, which was burning woodland and agricultural areas, but difficult terrain and high temperatures hampered their efforts to extinguish it.

-The fire department said Friday the two new fires broke out simultaneously shortly before midnight Thursday.
-Firefighters managed to limit the spread of the initial blaze, but it continued to burn.
+The fire department said that a 64-year-old man had been arrested on suspicion of starting the first fire by using a naked flame to burn dried weeds near his house.
+The man will appear before a prosecutor in court Friday.

+The two new fires broke out simultaneously shortly before midnight Thursday, authorities said.
 A total of 255 firefighters, four water-dropping planes and three helicopters along with 100 vehicles and earth-moving machinery were battling the three fires.

 Wildfires are common in Greece during the hot, dry summer months.
 Last year, the country’s deadliest fire killed 101 people in a seaside settlement outside of Athens.